Navigating the CHOW (Change of Ownership): Medicare & Licensure Pitfalls

 2. The CMS-855A: Stock vs. Asset Sale

-In an asset sale, the buyer is technically a new entity.
+Scenario B: Asset Sale (Assignment of Provider Agreement) In an asset sale, the buyer is technically a new entity.
 For them to bill Medicare using your number, they must formally accept "Assignment" of your provider agreement.

-• The Audit Risk: If CMS audits a claim from three years ago (long before the buyer arrived), the buyer is now on the hook for the repayment.
-This is why many buyers in Asset Sales push for deep indemnification clauses or "Holdbacks" (keeping 10-20% of the purchase price in escrow).
+The Unique Risk: By accepting assignment, the buyer accepts Successor Liability.
+If CMS audits a claim from three years ago, the buyer is now on the hook for the repayment.
+This often leads to "Holdbacks" where 10–20% of your purchase price is kept in escrow.

 3. The "Cash Flow Gap": The Hidden Cash Crunch

-When the CHOW is processed, the Medicare Administrative Contractor (MAC) may temporarily freeze payments to verify the new banking information (CMS-588).
+Even with approval, there is often a "Billing Blackout" period.
+When the CHOW is processed, the MAC may temporarily freeze payments to verify new banking information (CMS-588).
 This freeze can last 30 to 60 days.

 4. State Licensure Nightmares (CA, NY, FL)